AriaSalvatrice/AriaModules/README.md

 - **Scene slot**: Those 16 buttons allow you to save 16 different scales.
 Navigating to a scene slot loads that scale, and changes to the scale from any source are saved to the active scene.
 TODO:You can right-click on those buttons to copy and paste scales.
 You can map those buttons via MIDI!
 - **Scene input**: Navigates the scenes via CV.
 Useful with a step sequencer!
 Accepts 0V~10V.
 When plugged in, the buttons can't be operated manually anymore.

-The scenes only save the scales: the position of the knobs are global.
+The scenes only save the scales: the positions of the knobs are global.

 ### Text input to scenes